Alcohol

 Isopropyl

 Rubbing alcohol is a mixture of isopropyl alcohol and water and is much easier to find.
 It comes in two strengths.
 If you plan on using rubbing alcohol as your choice of cooking fuel, make sure you purchase the 91% strength as the 70% will not burn.
-91% is widely available in grocery stores and pharmacies.
+The 91% formulation is widely available in grocery stores and pharmacies.

 How it compares